 Better yet, build a big sign with your name on it…literally.

-Skip the creepiness and get it cheaper than the New York Port Authority.
+than the New York Port Authority.
 Rather than holographic heads, why not create life-size cardboard cutouts of local twitter experts?

 Place their @twitterhandle on the sign, tell people why they should follow and promote the local knowledge in your town.